bigspotteddog/becoming-a-full-stack-developer/README.md

 ## Checkout

 When a customer is viewing their cart, they will have the option to checkout.
 On the checkout page, the customer can add the shipping address and payment information.
-If the customer is logged in, they can pick between previously save shipping addresses and payment information.
+If the customer is logged in, they can pick between previously saved shipping addresses and payment information.

 ## Product reviews